Loop inflection-point inflation: Inflationary scale and fine-tuning

 As shown in Table~\ref{tab:n_s_r} and Tables~\ref{phi8results}, \ref{phi10results} and \ref{phi12results}, for \mbox{$\delta\sim 10^{-6}$}, we have \mbox{$r\sim 10^{-(9-10)}$}.
 Thus, the above suggests that \mbox{$V^{1/4}\sim 10^{14}\,$GeV}.
 Now, from Eq.~\eqref{V}, we have\footnote{Strictly speaking, Eq.~\eqref{V} considers $n=1$.
 However, observable inflation occurs after the inflaton field crosses the inflection point $\phi_f$, which means that the CW term dominates over the non-renormalisable term in Eq.~\eqref{V}.
 Thus, the order of the non-renormalisable term is not relevant here and $V^{1/4}\sim\beta^{1/4}\phi$ for $n>1$ too.} \mbox{$V^{1/4}\sim\beta^{1/4}\phi$}.
 Using the fact that \mbox{$\phi\sim\phi_f\sim m_P$} we obtain $\beta\sim 10^{-16}$.
 Because \mbox{$\beta=y^4/32\pi^2$}, we find \mbox{$y \simeq 4\times10^{-4}$}, which is a very reasonable value for a Yukawa coupling and in agreement with the assumption \mbox{$y\ll 1$} (see Eq.~(\ref{eq:run:lambda}) and footnote~\ref{yfoot}).
 Through Eq.~\eqref{eq:M}, we then determine \mbox{$M=2\sqrt\pi(2\beta)^{1/4}m_P\simeq 10^{15}\,$GeV}; near the grand unification scale and sub-Planckian as expected.

 Inflection-point inflation involves fine-tuning to attain the necessary inflationary plateau.
-In loop inflection-point inflation the tuning is \mbox{$\delta\sim 10^{-6}$}.
+In loop inflection-point inflation the tuning\footnote{This does not take into account the tuning required to satisfy Eq. (\ref{eq:M}).
+However such tuning is rather small since Eq. (\ref{eq:M}) is satisfied for quite natural values of the parameters.} is \mbox{$\delta\sim 10^{-6}$}.
 This is exponentially better than the tuning corresponding to the horizon and flatness problems, resolution of which is one of the main motivations of inflation.
 For example, at the scale \mbox{$V^{1/4}\sim 10^{14}\,$GeV}, the deviation from flatness needs to be \mbox{$|\Omega-1|\lesssim 10^{-40}$}.
 Note also, that \mbox{$\delta\sim 10^{-6}$} is much better than the level of tuning required in A-term/MSSM inflation~\cite{juan}.